Emmanuel-Odinaka/MyProfile/README.md

 # MyProfile
 This is my personal profile on github to showcase my skills and portfolio online. live link https://emmanuel-odinaka.github.io/MyProfile/.
 This is an update for the master branch
+a) This is an update for develop branch
+b) Make changes to diary file and update it